Some frosty adventures—and sloppy disasters—while backpacking in Kazbegi, Georgia. Includes information on what to do and where to stay in Kazbegi.

 Hitchhiking from Truso Valley to our graves

 The sun was setting, and it was time to head back to Kazbegi from the valley.
-After making the slushy several-kilometer slog back to the main highway, we stood on the side of the road with our thumbs out, shivering as the sky got darker and our clothes transitioned from wet to frozen.
+After making the slushy several-kilometer slog back to the main highway, we stood on the side of the road with our thumbs out.
 Many a Russian license plate passed us, their drivers alternating between signaling “no” and giving us long, deliberate, and wholly cold stares (or so they seemed, in our moment of frozen desperation).

 We followed him to a tiny old car, where a large, grumpy-looking man was sitting in the drivers’ seat.
 A smaller, jollier man was sitting in the backseat, brandishing a pocket knife and clutching several bags and bottles.
-Camo Man (as I will now call him) had him scoot over so we could all squish into the back seat and get on our way.
+Camo Man (as I will now call him) had him scoot over so we could all squish into the back seat.

 “Vodka?” he asked us, wiggling his eyebrows suggestively.
 We declined at first, but being in Georgia, after more insistence we caved.
 So began our downhill spiral.